Earthfiredrake/SWL-FreeHUD/README.md

 Version 0.0.3-beta
 + Hides when out of combat (can toggle with /setoption efdFreeHUDHideOutOfCombat)
 + Fixes bug where multi character hotkey codes (mostly "MB#") were being truncated when displayed
++ Fixes bug where hotkey icon remained visible after reloading on shotgun abilities actively on cooldown

 Version 0.0.2-beta
 + Additional support for Shotgun users